-The Company maintains a 2008 Stock Option Plan, a 2011 Stock Option Plan and a 2017 Stock Incentive Plan for the benefit of certain non-employee directors, officers, and key employees.
+The Company maintains at the 2008 Stock Option Plan, at the 2011 Stock Option Plan and at the 2017 Stock Incentive Plan for the benefit of certain non-employee directors, officers, and key employees.
 Under these plans, a total of 3,350,000 shares of authorized common stock have been reserved for issuance pursuant to grants approved by the Compensation Committee.
 Stock options granted under these plans have a maximum term of 10 years, may be subject to certain vesting requirements, which are generally three to six years for officers, non-employee directors, and key employees, and are priced at the market value of the Company's common stock on the option's grant date.
-At June 30, 2023 September 30, 2023, there were a total of 149,174 147,774 shares of common stock remaining available for grant under the plans.
+At September 30, 2023 December 31, 2023, there were a total of 147,774 165,196 shares of common stock remaining available for grant under the 2017 Plan.

 Stock-based compensation is recognized as provided under FASB ASC Topic 718-10 and FASB ASC Topic 505-50.
 FASB ASC Topic 718-10 requires all share-based payments to employees, including grants of employee stock options, to be recognized as compensation expense over the requisite service period (generally the vesting period) in the Consolidated Financial Statements based on their grant date fair values.
+Stock-based compensation related to restricted stock is based on the number of shares expected to vest and the fair market value of the common stock on the grant date.
 The Company has applied the Black-Scholes valuation model in determining the grant date fair value of the stock option awards.
-Compensation expense is recognized only for those options expected to vest.
+Compensation expense is recognized only for those options awards expected to vest.